International & European Law School

 All over the year, within the C3RD Research Centre, or in collaboration with the Career Centre or with students’ associations (IELSociety, ELSA, Amnesty International, Earth…), the IELS organises many international events such as conferences and workshops relating to current international and European legal issues (future of Europe, protection of environment, migration, New TIC…), meetings with professionals and jobdating with international law firms (E&Y, KPMG, Fidal, Bignon-Lebray…), visits of European and international institutions in Brussels, Luxembourg, The Hague.

-The Research Center of the Faculté de Droit deals with problems linked to risk and law but also risk management through law.
+The Research Center of the Faculty of Law deals with topics linked to risk and law but also risk management through law.
 All of the professor-researchers at the centre contribute to formulate a legal theory of risk, working closely with French and International research institutions and companies.
 The C3RD deals with legal problematics at an international level on the thematic of risk in the following fields: International Law, European Union Law and European Competition Law.

-The Law Faculty has taken this to another level by creating an international centre for researchers… The Global Legal Network (GLN) connects a large of professors and legal professionals, all assembled for the purpose of dealing with legal risks linked to international and European law.
+The Faculty of Law has taken this to another level by creating an international centre for researchers… The Global Legal Network (GLN) connects a large of professors and legal professionals, all assembled for the purpose of dealing with legal risks linked to international and European law.

 The objective of this network is also to pool together the international legal skills of each member and to put them to good use participating in European Union projects.
 The GLN thus seeks to develop research at an international level to a greater degree and offer greater visibility to all of our professors.